Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 ---

 ## The Seasonal Calendar

+The following statistics are calculated from my dataset covering Dec 2023–Mar 2026.

 Zoom out, and the pattern holds true year over year.
 The table below shows multi-year averages at HB_NORTH (Dec 2023–Mar 2026):